Silame83/pagaya-web/README.md

 - PORT: the listening PORT
 - API_HOST: the full url to call the API app

-These two variables need to be set
+These two variables need to be set...